paulcockrell/hutchison-animals/README.md

 The backend service is a simple Crystal application making use of the Kemal framework.

-The data is persisted in a SQLite3 database.
+The data is persisted in a Postgres database.

 ## Prerequisits